Web-Media-Foundation/infrastructure/packages/documents/docs/ap-core/ap0003-hooks-use-store.md

 ## Some implementation details

-The logic behind `useStore` is handled by [`AtomStore`](modules#atomstore), this is why there's something called `AtomDefinition`, when the Recative AP app initialized, values in AtomDefinition will be copied to `AtomStore`, when the app is killed, the values that have been stored are automatically cleaned up by Recative AP and user's browser.
+The logic behind `useStore` is handled by [`AtomStore`](modules#atomstore), this is why there's something called `AtomDefinition`, when the Web Media Foundation AP app initialized, values in AtomDefinition will be copied to `AtomStore`, when the app is killed, the values that have been stored are automatically cleaned up by Web Media Foundation AP and user's browser.

 You can check out the source code to get more detail.